 Do you like to get into the woods?
 We too!
-And that’s why we’re here to talk about the most important item for those who enjoy filling their butt laces (understanders will understand).
+And that’s why we’re here to talk about the most important item for those who enjoy filling their butt laces (camper terminology).
 What equipment are we talking about?
 From the tent, of course!
-And here we are going to give you some tips to choose a better camping tent.
+And here we are going to give you some tips so that you can choose a suitable tent for camping.

 There are two basic types: